UVADS/git-basics/00-setup.md

 # Set Up & Install Git

+### Contents

+1. Installing on a Mac
+2. Installing on Windows
+3. Authentication Options
+4. First-time Configuration

 Setting up git and authenticating yourself to GitHub is an important first step in managing and tracking your code and various projects.
 Follow these steps, in order:

 ## Mac